r-i-c-h/mini-waterfall/README.md

   * Caveat: If the result is negative, just return 0
 * Scan through the array with a currentSlot from slot[1] to the slot 'one' before the last.
   * As soon as you hit a non-0 value, start a temp answer array:
-    * First value is the currentSlot's index 1  << left boundary
+    * push the currentSlot's index-1 to the temp answer << left boundary
     * initialize a temp running sum as the value of the current slot;
   * while the next slot is not a zero value, keep adding values to the running sum and moving slot index;
   * once the value of the current slot _is_ a 0 value << right boundary